Erzangel/kube-trino-bigdata-ece/docs/0-vms.md

 sudo apt install virtualbox
 ```

+### Using VirtualBox provider

+A Vagrantfile using either VirtualBox or libvirt will change when configuring the machines themselves.

+We have built our Vagrantfile by drawing inspiration from an existing Vagrantfile created by Luka Bigot in an Adaltas repository, [which can be found here](https://github.com/adaltas/demo-k8s-mini/blob/main/Vagrantfile).

+While the memory and CPU specifications are easy to specify, adding additional disks is trickier with VirtualBox and Vagrant.
+We have drawn direct inspiration to how it has been achieved in the above link, which is itself inspired by the solution provided in [this Adaltas article](https://www.adaltas.com/en/2019/09/09/rook-ceph-k8s/#the-solution).

+Care should be taken with the constraints of each provider.
+For example, VirtualBox only allows IP adresses in the `192.168.56.0/21` range for its VMs.
+We originally wished to use the `192.168.34.10` IP address for our master VM which corresponds to the private IP addresses range, but VirtualBox forbids it by default.

+Therefore, our machines use the following IP addresses:

+- `192.168.58.10` for the master,
+- `192.168.58.11`, `192.168.58.12`, `192.168.58.13` for the workers.

 ### Installing libvirt

 For `libvirt` to be used on a host, we must first verify that the KVM module is loaded and that our system supports it with `kvm-ok`.